Shawn-Xu/PPIP/docs/index.md

 The corresponding result will be stored in the **<work/msalign/>** folder.

-Moreover, if there are some collected pubic polypeptide sequences, you can skip step ***rnaqc** and **denovo**, and just start from the step **msalign** with the options *--input*.
+Moreover, if you had some polypeptide sequences collected from pubic sources, you can skip the step ***rnaqc** and **denovo**, and just start from the step **msalign** with the options *--input*.
 For example,

 ```sh
 $ docker exec pipp pipe msalign --input config/customized.fasta  --sample ${sample} --spectrum config/msraw/demo.mgf --threads 8
 ```

-The *customized.fasta* is the user-defined database, which is either nucleic or amino-acid sequences with FASTA format.
+Where *customized.fasta* is the user-collected database, which is either nucleic or amino-acid sequences with FASTA format.
 In this condition, it doesn't require the RNA-seq data to assembly the condidated transcripts any more.

 ### 4.5 annotate

-Type the command below for polypeptide annotation.
-This step is comprised of motif search, signal peptides prediction, functional annotation and BLAST similarity alignment.
+Enter the following command to complete the functional annotation.
+This step consists of motif search, signal peptides prediction, functional annotation and BLAST similarity alignment.

 ```sh
 $ docker exec pipp pipe annotate --sample ${sample}